mickymacirl/rathmackneecastle/README.md

 ### Fonts

-I've made the decision to use the imported *[Montserrat](https://fonts.adobe.com/fonts/montserrat#details-section)* typeface from Google Fonts.
+I've made the decision to use the imported *[Montserrat](https://fonts.adobe.com/fonts/montserrat#details-section)* typeface from Google Fonts for the main font of text and menus in the website.

 I chose this typeface because, in my opinion, it blends nicely with the website's design and complements the font used in the logo which is *[Anton](https://fonts.adobe.com/fonts/anton)*.